TIGRLab/datman-dashboard/README.md

     file, it's better to keep the loop inside the included file (so the file is opened and read once, rather than once per iteration)
-  - If you have an 'if' statement and the body of it is included from another snippet it's better to keep the 'if' in your original file, so you dont need to open the snippet just to discover the if statement failed
+  - If you have an 'if' statement and the body of it is included from another snippet, it's better to keep the 'if' in your original file, so you dont need to open the snippet just to discover the if statement failed

 Also note that if you're organizing your html snippets in a nested folder you always need to